jeffotoni/gitwebhooks/README.md

 # gitwebhooks

-Gitwebhooks is a service for receiving GHub WebHooks.
+Gitwebhooks is a service for receiving GHub WebHooks...

 Gitwebhooks is a microservice, it receives Http requests to be configured in addition to receiving requests from WebHooks.